Comprehensive Guide to Disappearing Filipinos

 They will start looking for other part-time jobs to supplement their income.
 If they find a part-time or full-time job that pays more, they’ll focus their time and effort on it.
 When that job becomes more demanding, they’ll disappear.

-So, the first thing you can do to keep them from disappearing is to make sure you’re paying them a fair wage and giving them full-time work when possible.
+So, the first thing you can do to keep them from disappearing is to pay them a fair wage and give them full-time work when possible.

 If you’re worried that you don’t have enough work for them, trust me, once you see what your OFS can do, you’ll have a bunch of stuff for them to do in no time.